bethlei/MobileFlashcards/README.md

+# Mobile Flashcards

+To get started:

+* Install and start the app
+    - `npm install`
+    - `npm start`

+Testing was done on an iOS simulator and Android phone.

+There are two default decks loaded when you start the app.
+You may add additional decks, add questions to decks, and take quizzes.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).